bobbicodes/mecca/README.md

 ## Start local development server:

+I use [Figwheel Main](https://github.com/bhauman/figwheel-main) with the [Clojure CLI tools](https://clojure.org/reference/deps_and_cli).
+It uses [core.async](https://github.com/clojure/core.async) to grab the audio samples, and generally follows the [re-frame](https://github.com/Day8/re-frame) pattern, but still does lots of yucky stuff like perform logic in views, side-effecting event handlers, etc.

+Oh and I'm still working on a proper note scheduling system.
+It currently just plays the entire song and there's no way to stop or adjust it.

 ```
 clojure -A:fig -b dev -r
 ```

-You'll probably need to change the line in `music.cljs` to point to the directory with the samples:
+You'll need to change the line in `music.cljs` to point to the directory with the samples:

 ```
 (defn load-samples []